openfido/openfido/docs/Getting Started/Developer Setup.md

     Paste this copied key into your `config/index.js` on `openfido-client`.

-    See instructions on the Generating API Keys document - section *React Client*.

     You do not need to run this command again, unless you need to regenerate API tokens.
 Just run `docker-compose up`

     ```